JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/end_to_end_visual_control.md

 #### Method 02: Huggingface Hub API [Recommended: High]

 <p style="text-align:justify">
-The Huggingface <code class="language-plaintext highlighter-rouge">huggingface_hub</code> library provides a <strong>Python API for</strong> interacting with the Huggingface Hub.
+The Huggingface <code class="language-plaintext highlighter-rouge" style="color:white;background:#979797">huggingface_hub</code> library provides a <strong>Python API for</strong> interacting with the Huggingface Hub.
 The primary client class for this is HfApi, which lets you programmatically manage repositories, upload and download files, and access model metadata.
 The Hub also offers a free Inference API for running models directly on Huggingface.</p>

 <p style="text-align:justify">
 First, create and activate a <a href="https://docs.python.org/3/tutorial/venv.html" target="_blank" rel="noopener noreferrer">Python environment</a> on your local machine and install the Huggingface Hub pip package.
 Next, obtain a Huggingface <a href="https://huggingface.co/settings/tokens" target="_blank" rel="noopener noreferrer">ACCESS TOKEN</a>  from Huggingface